Chŏng Yagyong: Land reform

-Land reform was an important issue for the Silhak reformers, and Tasan elaborated upon Yu Hyŏngwŏn's land reform proposals.
+Land reform was an important issue for the Silhak reformers, and Tasan elaborated upon Yu Hyeong-won's land reform proposals.
 Rather than central state ownership, Tasan proposed a "village land system," in which the village would hold its land in common and farm the land as a whole, while the products of the land would be divided based on the amount of labor contributed.

 Views on Tasan

 Professor Ogawa Haruhisa of Nishogakusha University in Tokyo is very impressed by Tasan:

 "In addition to egalitarian ideas, Chông Yag-yong Tasan provided something precious that had been lost at that time.
 He has these elements that we must learn and revive in these modern times.
 He formed his philosophy despite his sufferings in exile.
 I think he will be of interest to contemporary scholars for a long time."

 Professor Peng Lin at Qinghua University, Beijing teaches the Chinese classics and has a special interest in Tasan's study of rituals.
 He published in the 1980s research papers on Tasan in the Sônggyun'gwan Journal of East Asian Studies:

 "Tasan devoted great efforts in studying rites, to understanding and bringing recognition to traditional culture.
 I believe that Tasan's study of rites is highly unique.
 He studied all the three fields in the study of ritual and this was not common even among Chinese scholars.
 Many can achieve only partial understanding even after a lifetime study, but Tasan studied all the ritual fields and his research is truly astounding.
 He wanted to create an ideal society by starting with what already existed.
 This shows Tasan's humanistic interest and that intrigues me."

 Professor Don Baker at the Asia Center of the University of British Columbia, Canada, is interested in Tasan for his role as an intellectual in a period of transition:

 "I think that in the twenty-first century we still need to adopt Tasan's spirit, what I call moral pragmatism.
 He was a very pragmatic man.
 He looked at problems and said 'how can we solve them.'
 But also he always kept his moral values at the front.
 We often have in society a material progress for the sake of material progress.
 Tasan wanted a material progress but a progress that creates a more moral society, therefore I call it moral pragmatism and I think that we still need such spirit today."